-The study made use of Content validity and Face validity, while Cronbach Alpha reliability technique were used in testing the reliability of the study instrument.
+The study made use of Content validity and Face validity, while the Cronbach Alpha reliability technique were used in testing the reliability of the study instrument.
 The decision rule was based on the coefficient of correlation that is up to 0.8 and above.
 The study made use of descriptive statistics and inferential statistics.
 Descriptive statistics such as frequency, mean and standard deviation was used to analyze the data obtained from the field work.
 Ordinary Least Square Regression analysis was used in testing the study hypotheses with the aid of Statistical Packages for Social Sciences (SPSS) version 23.
-Based on 243 questionnaire distributed in MTN Nigeria Offices in the five (5) states in South East Nigeria, 212 questionnaire were returned, which represent 87.1% questionnaire return rate, while 200 valid questionnaire returned were used for the data analysis.
+Based on 243 questionnaires distributed in MTN Nigeria Offices in the five (5) states in South East Nigeria, 212 questionnaires were returned, which represent 87.1% questionnaire return rate, while 200 valid questionnaires returned were used for the data analysis.

 DATA PRESENTATION AND ANALYSIS